Human rights in the United States: Prison system

 The United States also has a high rate of youth imprisonment, with many held in the same prisons as adults.
 According to The National Council on Crime and Delinquency, since 1990 the incarceration of youth in adult jails has increased 208%.
-They found that juveniles were often incarcerated awaiting trial for up to two years, subjected to the same treatment as adult inmates, and were at greater risk of assault, abuse, or death.
-The length of prison sentences in the United States is widely criticized in other countries and is believed to be the biggest contributor to the country's large prison population.
-The length of the average prison sentences in the United States tends to exceed those in other developed countries.
-The United States is currently the country with the most life sentences, most of which are life without parole (LWOP).
-Mandatory minimum sentences and three-strikes laws are probably the largest contributors to the country's frequency of life imprisonment.
-It is estimated that 35% of federal US prisoners are older than age 60, many of whom were younger than 30 at the time of sentencing.
+They found that some juveniles had been incarcerated awaiting trial for a long time - up to two years, subjected to the same treatment as adult inmates, and were at greater risk of assault, abuse, or death.

 The US also has a large number of foreign nationals in US prisons, with 21% of all federal inmates in 2017 being non-citizens or non-nationals.
 Additionally, the US Justice Department rarely approves extraditions of foreign prisoners to their home countries, and most are deported after serving their sentences rather than before their trials.
-This is seen as a huge contributor to prison overcrowding, especially in California, Arizona, and Texas.
+This is seen as a contributor to prison overcrowding, especially in California, Arizona, and Texas.
 This goes hand-in-hand with the US immigration policies, which have also been criticized by human rights groups.

-Tolerance of serious sexual abuse and rape in United States prisons is also an area of concern to human rights watchers.
+Tolerance of sexual abuse and rape in United States prisons is also an area of concern to human rights watchers.
 Human Rights Watch, for instance, raised concerns with prisoner rape and medical care for inmates.
 In a survey of 1,788 male inmates in Midwestern prisons by Prison Journal, about 21% claimed they had been coerced or pressured into sexual activity during their incarceration and 7% claimed that they had been raped in their current facility.

-The United States has also been widely criticized for its attitude towards parole and incarceration alternatives.
-There is no parole in the federal prison system, which has drawn international outrage from human rights groups and is believed to be a major contributor to prison overcrowding.
-In addition, 16 states have no parole in their prison systems.
-Parole is rarely granted where it is allowed, and the United States is the only country that currently has juveniles serving life sentences without parole.
-The United States has also been heavily criticized for having few or no alternatives to incarceration.
-Probation, fines, and community service are extremely rarely issued instead of prison time.
+The Prison Rape Elimination Act of 2003 unanimously passed in the House and Senate, to wide acclaim from human rights advocates.